 We packaged actionable insights from the survey data into two e-books.

-The “Media Relations Guide on Etiquette” looked at the data from a public relations standpoint.
+The “Digital PR Guide on Etiquette” looked at the data from a public relations standpoint.
 We created a guide on improving outreach efforts, forming relationships with publishers, and getting more placements on high-authority sites.

 The other e-book used the same data in a different way.
 The guide on how to “Secure High-Authority Press: 500 Digital Publishers Tell You Want They Want” presented less of a how-to guide and more of a story on the perspectives and thoughts of the surveyed publishers.